 Why All-in-one ETFs are so popular?

 Many Canadians prefer investing in ETFs because of their low management fee and diversification.
 ETFs now exist for every asset class and sector.
 The dilemma is to choose the right ones to build your portfolio.
 The all-in-one ETFs respond directly to this need.
 By buying one ETF, the investor can have exposure to various types of assets.
 It does not require rebalancing because the ETF manager takes care of this for you.
-These features make all-in-one ETFs the best ETF in Canada in 2022.
+These features make all-in-one ETFs the best ETF in Canada.

 So, it’s simply a matter of choosing one and holding onto it.
 The all-in-one ETFs are marketed based on the investors’ tolerance to risk.
 There are 3 main types: Conservative, Balanced or Growth.